 Q: Why does a fire engine respond if I call for an ambulance?

-A: High-risk groups include children, senior citizens, persons with heart or respiratory ailments, and pregnant females.
+A: High-risk groups include children, senior citizens, persons with heart or respiratory ailments, and pregnant women.

 Q: What can I do to make my home heating system safer?

 A: Make sure all furnace controls and emergency shut-offs are in good condition and accessible.
-Have your furnace inspected annually by a licensed professional.
+Also, have your furnace inspected annually by a licensed professional.
 Keep trash and combustible materials away from the furnace.
 Inspect the chimney and flue for cracks or holes.
-Follow manufacturer’s guidelines for other maintenance recommendations.
+Follow the manufacturer’s guidelines for other maintenance recommendations.